hamzaasad26/Brick-breaker/README.md

 ## Build Instructions

 1. **Setup MASM & Irvine**: Ensure Microsoft Macro Assembler (MASM) is installed on your system.
-2. **Assemble and Link**: Use MASM to assemble and link the source code files and give path for irvine.
+2. **Assemble and Link**: Use MASM to assemble and link the source code files and give a path for Irvine.
 3. **Run the Game**: Execute the resulting binary file to start playing.

 ## Usage